syncfusion-content/blazor-docs/blazor/diagram/overview.md

 ---
 layout: post
 title: Overview Panel in Blazor Diagram Component | Syncfusion
-description: Checkout and learn here all about Overview Control in Syncfusion Blazor Diagram component and much more.
+description: Check out and learn here all about Overview Control in Syncfusion Blazor Diagram component and much more.
 platform: Blazor
 control: Diagram Component
 documentation: ug